maestro-server/webdocs/docs/userguide/index.rst

 The Maestro Server have three parts:

-> **Cloud Inventory:** The first one it's about your infrastructure, this area have all information of your cloud envrioment, as a servers, applications, loadbalances, databases, datacenters, system, and clients.
+> **Cloud Inventory:** The first one it's about your infrastructure, this area have all information of your cloud environment, as a servers, applications, loadbalances, databases, datacenters, system, and clients.

-> **Analytics:** You can get an elegant graphics of your dependencies.
-The best place to understand your architecture systems.
-You can export to svg, png or embed the graph on any service like Confluence, GitHub and more.
+> **Analytics:** You can get an elegant graphics of system architecture.
+You can export to svg, png or embed the graph in any service like Confluence, GitHub and more.

-> **Reports:** You can generate reports, using advanced filters and export on different file types.
+> **Reports:** You can generate reports using advanced filters and export in different file types.

 Maestro Cloud Inventory
 =======================

 - Helping IT operation teams to organize and audit multicloud infrastructure
 - Substitute CMDB systems
-- Enable continuous discovery of servers, services and apps
+- Enable continuous discovery of servers, services and apps in multi cloud, multi teams and/or multi clients.
-- Can classify each service as a database, message queue, VPN, API gateway, service mesh and etc
+- Support a modern services as a database, message queue, VPN, API gateway, service mesh and etc
-- Create a relation between servers, services, system and clients.
+- Visualize the owernship by servers, services, system and clients.

 .. figure:: ../_static/screen/intro.png